Artisan-Lab/foREST/README.md

 ## Getting started

-1. Store the yaml document of the service to be tested in the openapi folder

-2. Configure in the FoREST_config according to actual needs

-3. Install the dependencies required to run foREST
+1. Download the foREST repo and install the dependencies required to run foREST
 ```bash
 pip3 install -r requirements.txt
 ```

+2. Save the API spec (yaml doc) of the target service in the [openapi](../../openapi) folder

-4. run
+3. run
 ```bash
 python3 main.py
 ```

+The main configuration file is available: [settings.json](../../openapi).

 ### Bugs found in our experiments